• Skip to primary navigation

 A baby’s liver is not well developed.
 Bilirubin may build up and cause yellowing of the skin and eyes, signs of jaundice.

-When jaundice is severe or goes untreated, it can lead to a condition called kernicterus, a type of infant brain damage.[4]
 The results may be cerebral palsy, hearing and vision problems, and later cognitive impairments.
 Newborns must be screened for jaundice to be treated before developing into this kind of brain damage that may not be reversible.

 Infant brain damage causes are varied, and they are mostly preventable.
 If you are pregnant, be sure you understand the potential causes of brain damage and know of ways to prevent it.